Slowing Down in Sleepy SalemaBy Rick Steves

 Like many of my favorite places in Europe, Salema has a community of locals that seem to live their traditional routines in a parallel existence with the modern world, oblivious to the tourists who are just another and necessary slice of the local economy.

 Not surprisingly, the town's handful of small, family-run restaurants specialize in one thing: fresh seafood.
 Happily, those that face the beach are the most fun, with the best service, food, and atmosphere.
 The Atlântico is popular, right on the beach.
 It's especially atmospheric when the electricity goes out, and faces flicker around the candles.
-The Boia Bar, at the base of the residential street, is Salema's best value, with huge portions and a few tables a splashing distance from the surf.
+The Boia Bar, at the base of the residential street, is simple and friendly, with huge portions and a few tables within splashing distance of the surf.

 Out on Salema's beach, residents and tourists pursue a policy of peaceful coexistence.
 Two-year-olds toddle in the waves, supine women read German fashion magazines, and old men mend their nets.